Tzav: Third reading—Leviticus 7:11–38

 Meat that touched anything unclean could not be eaten; it had to be burned.
-And only a person who was unclean could not eat meat from peace offerings, at pain of exile.
-One could eat no fat or blood, at pain of exile.
+Only an unclean person could not eat meat from peace offerings, with punishment for transgression being banishment from the community.
+One could eat no fat or blood, with transgression also leading to exile.

-The person offering the peace offering had to present the offering and its fat himself, the priest would burn the fat on the altar, the breast would go to the priests, and the right thigh would go to the priest who offered the sacrifice.
+The person offering the peace offering had to present the offering and its fat himself; the priest would burn the fat on the altar, the breast would go to the priests, and the right thigh would go to the priest who offered the sacrifice.